 Jennifer is originally from Oklahoma and attended college at the University of Kansas, where she earned undergraduate degrees in linguistics and French language and literature.
 Upon graduation, she was selected to be a part of Teach for America's 2006 corps and moved to Baton Rouge, Louisiana to teach middle school special education, reading, and English in a low-income community.
 She subsequently moved to New Orleans, where she was fortunate enough to take part in the post-Katrina rebuilding of the city's school system.

-Katie is an alumna of Kent State University holding a Master's degree in English with a concentration in TESL and bachelor's degrees in Spanish and French.
+Katie is an alumna of Kent State University holding an M.A. in English with a concentration in TESL and a B.A. in Spanish and French.

 Katie has taught summer intensive English programs at the Universidad Autόnoma de Morelos in Cuernavaca, Mexico.
 She taught English for Academic Purposes at Al Akhawayn University in Ifrane, Morocco.
 During her four years there, she appreciated the opportunity to collaborate with foreign and Moroccan colleagues, refine her approach to teaching reading and writing, and gain administrative experience.